SarahLongazel/Vitamin_D/ReadMe.txt

 The home page offers information on nutrients and how vitamin D from sunlight is absorbed into the skin.
 The quiz link has a single question for the user to answer.
+This project was tested with Mozilla Firefox, Chrome, and Android.

 ###CSS
 Both the home page and the quiz page are designed